 Each course consists of two lecture periods per week and five laboratory experiments.
 There are approximately one hundred students in each class.
-The labs, which occur every other week, begin in Week 3 of the course, and there are approximately five classroom lectures that accompany each experiment.
-There are five students in each lab section, thus, there are about twenty-five lab sections per experiment.
-Two sections (one from each course) are run simultaneously.
-Two teaching assistants (TA) are assigned to each course in addition to the instructor.
+The labs, which occur every other week, begin in Week 2 of the course, and there are approximately five classroom lectures that accompany each experiment.
+Each lab experiment is done in two separate two-hour periods.
+There are four students in each lab section, thus, there are about twenty-five student lab sections per experiment.
+Four sections (two from each course) are run simultaneously.
+Two graduate teaching assistants (TA) and 1.5 undergraduate teaching assistants are assigned to each course in addition to the instructor.

-Each lab section also has a "pre-lab" section that is conducted during the week before the lab.
-Currently, the pre-lab is taught by a TA in groups of about twenty-five.
+Each lab section also has a "pre-lab" section that is delivered via a pre-recorded video on our course management system called Sakai.
+The pre-lab video is viewed by the students in the week prior to the lab.
+To demonstrate mastery of the topic, the students are required to complete an on-line multiple choice assessment with a perfect score.
 In the pre-lab, students are taught the fundamentals of data collection for that particular lab, how to perform an uncertainty analysis, and how to operate the equipment.
-We are in the process of transitioning the pre-lab from a live session to a pre-recorded session to be delivered by WebCT.

 When students report for their lab, they are expected to conduct the lab independently with only minimal input from their TA.
 The staff deliberately maintains a limited presence in the lab to promote independence, and we typically intervene only when there is an equipment problem that cannot be reasonably solved by the students within the time period of the lab.
+The first two-hour period is used primarily as a first attempt of the experiment.
+The second two-hour period occurs the following week.
+In the second period, students present their work to the TA who decides if they have made "significant progress".
+If they have made significant progress, they are allowed to continue with the lab.
+Many students find a need to repeat the lab since mistakes are often made in their first attempt.